CamGreen/100-days-of-code/log.md

-# 100 Days Of Code - Log
+# 100 Days Of Code - Log for Cameron Green

 ### Day 1: 15 January 2020